 Step 1: Check The Credit Card Requirements In Australia

-The first step to getting a credit card is to find out when can you get a credit card in Australia.
+The first step to getting a credit card is to find out when you can get a credit card in Australia.
 You need to meet the following requirements:

 You need to be at least 18 years.

-Should have a good credit history (It is a good practice to check your credit score before applying for a credit card)
+You should have a good credit history (It is a good practice to check your credit score before applying for a credit card)

 Meet the minimum income requirements specified